Last revised 29/11/2022

 If you would like to exercise any of the above rights and request that your Personal Information is ported to you, please contact us using the contact details provided below.

-Please note that the GDPR sets out exceptions to these rights.
+Please note that applicable data protection law sets out exceptions to these rights.
 If we are unable to comply with your request due to an exception, we will explain this to you in our response.

 To the extent that we are processing your Personal Information based on your consent, you have the right to withdraw your consent at any time.
 You can do this by contacting us using the details in the Contact section below.